• Skip to primary navigation

 If you see it, jump on it.
 So flavorful and good on everything.

 Let me know if you make this!
-It’s my first recipe on this blog… I’ll be so proud.
-Are there other Italian recipes you want to see?
+It’s my first recipe on this blog, and I’ll be so proud.
+What other Italian recipes do you want to see?

 Pin this blog post to Pinterest: Easy, weeknight recipe for authentic Italian Pasta with Lentils. ©KettiWilhelm2019